Regulatory compliance manager full time jobs - 15 jobs

 Minimum Education & Experience:

-Minimum of 5 years of public policy and advocacy experience.
+Minimum of 3+ years of public policy regulatory or legal experience.
+Energy industry experience preferred

 Work Authorization: Applicants must be authorized to work in the US on a full-time basis.
 Unfortunately, a current or future need for sponsorship is not supported or available for this position.